codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 ### Qualified types
 ![Dagger Qualifiers](https://raw.githubusercontent.com/codepath/android_guides/master/images/dagger_qualifiers.png)

 If we need two different objects of the same return type, we can use the `@Named` qualifier annotation.
-You will define it both it where you provide the singletons (`@Provides` annotation), and where you inject them (`@Inject` annotations):
+You will define it both where you provide the singletons (`@Provides` annotation), and where you inject them (`@Inject` annotations):

 ```java
 @Provides @Named("cached")